 Previous exacerbation/asthma attack

-Especially within last 12 months
+Especially within the last 12 months

 Intubation/intensive care admission (ever)